-The Informer100 Speaker is an indoor and outdoor 100-watt speaker.
+The Informer100 Speaker is an indoor and outdoor 100-watt speaker that can be used in hazardous (classified) locations.
 Use the Informer100 as a warning and alert device with both audible and visual indicators.
-The audible capabilities include locally stored, high-quality, high-powered tones and voice.
-The visual indicators include the use of strobes, lights, and beacons.
+The audible capabilities include locally stored high-quality, high-powered tones and voice.
+The visual indicators include the use of strobes, lights and beacons.
 The Informer100 can be equipped with up to four local initiation devices (switches) to activate the unit locally.